 - Worksheet identification text on top with indication of currently chosen Inventory Year (top-right) - Worksheet specific parameters (Gas, fuel type, calculation type, parameters, etc.). - The top header of the grid column headers are not editable by user. - Navigation/Row status column (left-most) indicates the active row that is selected and its status if it is in edit mode, if it is a new row, or if it is just selected. - Rows of the grid containing data (e.g. activity data, emission factors, emissions, ...).
 Each row represents one specific activity.
 There are different types of cells in the row like editable cells, calculated value cells and text cells.
 The different types of cells are distinguished by different colors.
 There could be an additional icon placed in the cell to highlight some warning to the user. - Editable cells (white background) fields enabling to edit activity data, emission factors and other parameters. - Calculated cells (green background) e.g. emissions calculated from activity data and emission factors using the relevant formula.
-These are not editable but automatically calculated. - Column containing iconic action buttons: - If record already contains some remark, the action button will be coloured green . - o la this action button saves current row changes into database. - this action button undoes all current row changes. - this action button deletes current row from database.
+These are not editable but automatically calculated. - Column containing iconic action buttons: - o this action button can be used to edit remark for currently selected record.
+If record already contains some remark, the action button will be coloured green . - o la this action button saves current row changes into database. - o this action button undoes all current row changes. - Line action button deletes current row from database.